DaveOps83/terraform-poc/README.md

 Firstly go and download Terraform for your OS here https://www.terraform.io/downloads.html and unzip it to a directory on your machine and make sure that this directory's path is included on your `%PATH%` environment variable or if you are working on a proper operating system your `$PATH` environment variable.

-Since the `credentials.sh` and `wrapper.sh` scripts are written in good old fashioned Bash you will need to install Cygwin of you are working on the Windows platform.
+Since the `credentials.sh` and `wrapper.sh` scripts are written in good old fashioned Bash you will need to install Cygwin if you are working on the Windows platform.
 It can be downloaded here https://cygwin.com/install.html .

-Once you have installed the above software you will need to clone this repository.
+Once you have installed the above software you will need to clone this repository - `git clone https://github.com/travcorp/terraform.git`

-Now you need to set up the `credentials.sh` file with the Artifactory Terraform state file repository's details and your AWS API keys for the environments you are going to be working on. **If you do not already have the necessary secrets please speak to your line manager.** The script is very easy to understand so no need to go into anymore detail on this. **Just remember not to push your you changes to this file to Github.** You can run the following command on your local Terraform repository to ensure that any changes you make to this file are ignored `git update-index --assume-unchanged credentials.sh`.
+Now you need to set up the `credentials.sh` file with the Artifactory Terraform state file repository's details and your AWS API keys for the environments you are going to be working on. **If you do not already have the necessary secrets please speak to your line manager as they have access to them.** The script is very easy to understand so there is no need to go into anymore detail on this. **Just remember not to push your you changes to this file to Github.** You can run the following command on your local Terraform repository to ensure that any changes you make to this file are ignored `git update-index --assume-unchanged credentials.sh`.
+It would good if secret management was refactored at some point so that the secrets in `credentials.sh` are available to Terraform without this needing this script.
+Constantly making sure you are not pushing secrets to GitHub is a pain in the ass.

-That's it not you can start working with Terraform
+Now you can start working with Terraform.

 ###Working with Terraform

 The `wrapper.sh` script is where all the magic happens and serves the following purposes:

-1. Wrapping the often verbose Terraform commands
+1. Wrapping up the often verbose Terraform commands and syntax
-2. Allow us to have individual state files for each environment per Terraform configuration by using Artifactory as a backend for storing them
+2. Allowing us to have individual state files for each AWS environment and Terraform configuration combination by using Artifactory as a backend for storing them

 Here is the syntax of 'wrapper.sh' and the Terraform commands it supports: